 The spread of SARS-CoV-2 will be rapid in these facilities, where sanitation and healthcare are already poor.
-Under these conditions, once SARS-CoV-2 enters a correctional facility, it is virtually certain to spread like wildfire through the prison population, correctional staff, and into the nearby community.
+Under these conditions, once SARS-CoV-2 enters a correctional facility, it is virtually certain to spread like wildfire through the incarcerated population, correctional staff, and into the nearby community.
 This has already happened in places like New York and Chicago, where viral spread is ahead of Virginia's.
 This impending viral explosion will directly impact all Commonwealth residents, including correctional and health staff, their families, and their respective communities.
-There is already rapid spread of the virus occurring in Virginia's facilities-such as at Bon Air where 25 youth between 11 and 20 years old at the juvenile facility have tested positive and Haynesville Correctional Center where 46 adults are ill.6 These hot spots will continue to undermine comprehensive efforts to eradicate COVID-19 and continue to put both detainees and staff in mortal risk as the virus proliferates within detention facilities, absent the relief requested in this petition.
+There is already rapid spread of the virus occurring in Virginia's facilities-such as at Bon Air where 26 youth between 11 and 20 years old at the juvenile facility tested positive, Haynesville Correctional Center where 174 adults are sick, Dillwyn Correctional Center where 205 individuals are ill, and Hampton Roads Regional Jail where there are 52 COVID-19 cases.6 New cases are still emerging, putting new facilities and individuals at risk, including at New River Valley and Riverside Regional Jails, where the first case of COVID-19 at the facility was identified within the last week.
+These hot spots will continue to undermine comprehensive efforts to eradicate COVID-19 and continue to put both detainees and staff in mortal risk as the virus proliferates within detention facilities, absent the relief requested in this petition.